kudobuilder/kudo.dev/content/docs/developing-operators/tasks.md

 ## Toggle-Task

-Developing featrues for operators sometimes requires enabling and disabling resources.
+Developing features for operators sometimes requires enabling and disabling resources.
-A toggle-task runs an apply-task or delete-task based on a parameter boolean value.
+A toggle-task applies or deletes resources based on a parameter boolean value.
 Let's add a service for an operator based on the parameter `enable-service`:

 ```yaml